bestquark/mentpy/_sources/index.rst.txt

 Roadmap
 -------
 * Improve current simulators for MBQC circuits.
-* Fix many bugs in the library 🐛.
-* Improve tests on current functions.
+* Increase code coverage.
-* Add a tensor network simulator for MBQC circuits.
+* Add autodiff support for MBQC circuits.
 * Add support for more general MBQC states.
 * Integrate with `pyzx` to optimize resources in MBQC circuits.